 While children may be especially sensitive to pesticides compared to adults, there are currently no data showing that children have increased sensitivity specifically to malathion.

 Bacteria in the soil may break down malathion and sunlight can break down malathion in the air.
 Malathion will mix with water and can move quickly through soil.
 Because of these properties, malathion can be found in surface waters such as streams, and sometimes it is found in well water.
 The time it takes for malathion to break down to half of the original amount in soil is about 17 days, depending on the soil type.
 This length of time is known as the half-life.
 In water, malathion has a half-life between 2 and 18 days, depending on conditions like temperature and pH.
 Malathion vapor may also move long distances in air or fog.

 Malathion is highly toxic to bees and other beneficial insects, some fish, and other aquatic life.
 Malathion is moderately toxic to other fish and birds, and is considered low in toxicity to mammals.

 Where can I get more information?

-For more detailed information see the Malathion Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about malathion please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.